Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

-subsubsection{Mean free path in NS matter} To give a more concrete picture we next analyze the MFP of neutrinos.
-Fig.~\ref{AbMgEn} shows the neutrino MFP for absorption $\lambda_{A} = (\sigma_A/V)^{-1}$ for energies of $E_\nu = 30$ MeV (solid line), $E_\nu = 50$ MeV (dashed line), and $E_\nu = 100$ (dotted line) in neutron-star matter at a temperature of $T=20$ MeV without a magnetic field.
-The thick and thin lines represent the results in matter with and without Lambdas, respectively.
-The MFPs are smaller than a few km so that most of the neutrinos produced in the central region are absorbed.
-However, the neutrinos produced near the surface contribute to the net emission of neutrinos; this fact is qualitatively the same as the result obtained in Ref.~\cite{arras99}.
-In addition, we see that the neutrino MFP is longer when its energy is large because of the Pauli blocking effect of the final electron.
+To give a more concrete picture we next analyze the mean-free path of neutrinos.
+Fig.~\ref{AbMgEn} shows the neutrino MFPs for scattering and absorption $\lambda_{S,A} = (\sigma_{S,A}/V)^{-1}$ for neutrino energies of $E_\nu = 20$ MeV (solid line), $E_\nu = 40$ MeV (dashed line), and $E_\nu = 100$ (dotted line) in neutron-star matter at a temperature of $T=20$ MeV without a magnetic field.

+Thick and thin lines represent the results with and without $\Lambda$s, respectively.
+The MFPs for the absorption are less than a few km so that most of the neutrinos produced in the central region are absorbed.
+However, the neutrinos produced at the surface contribute to the net emission of neutrinos; this fact is qualitatively the same as the result obtained in Ref.~\cite{arras99}.
+In addition, we see that the neutrino MFP is longer when its energy is large because of the Pauli blocking of the final electron.
 As a result lower energy neutrinos are absorbed more efficiently.

+Furthermore, we should note that $\lambda_A \gg \lambda_s$ above nuclear matter density $\rho_B ~^>_\sim \rho_0$.
+This highlights the fact that the absorption rate is much larger than the scattering rate.
+This is consistent to our approximation of ignoring the scattering process.

 In order to solve Eq.~(\ref{BolSol}), we need to know $\sigma_A/V$ as a function of the density $\rho$, the magnetic field $B$, the initial neutrino energy $E_{\nu}$, and the angle between the magnetic field and the initial neutrino momentum, $\theta_{\nu}$.
 For this calculation we have made a data base of $\sigma^0_{A}$ as a function of the baryon density $\rho_B$ and the incident neutrino energy $E_\nu$.